 Tip #1: Hover over questionable links to reveal the URL prior to clicking

 We kicked off this initiative with an often overlooked but necessary piece of advice.
-Today, cyber attacks can wear many different masks, which makes it even more important to safeguard your business.
+Today, cyber attacks can wear many different masks, which makes it even more essential to safeguard your business.
 Whether it’s in an email or if you’re navigating through the web, make sure to hover over any questionable links to reveal the URL before clicking.
-Secure websites start with a legitimate trust seal “https” and should never request personal information upon accessing the site.
+Secure websites start with a legitimate trust seal “HTTPS” and should never request personal information upon accessing the site.

 Tip #2: Implement firewall security for internet connection